stackai/stackai-vpc/README.md

 ## Weaviate

-1. Open a terminal **in the root of folder of the project, the same as where this README file is located** and initialize the weaviate container:
+1. Open a terminal **in the root folder of the project, the same as where this README file is located** and initialize the weaviate container:

     ```bash
     docker compose up weaviate